kishorepv/detect-eye-state/README.md

 To predict for a video use function `predict_on_video` and to predict for an image use `predict_on_image` in the Jupyter notebook

 ### Demo
-Below is a sample prediction for the ["Coca-Cola | Eyes Closed"][2] video by Coca-Cola:
+Below is a sample prediction for the ["Coca-Cola | Eyes Closed"][2] video by Coca-Cola.
+The prediction of the model (`open` or `close`) is shown in green in the top-left of video, with the confidence in parenthesis.

 ![prediction on video](coca_cola_labelled.gif)